goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 Now CLIP was originally trained for zero-shot image classification. (which is a complex way of saying that "given an image, tell what it is.
 Without any clues".)

 As you can see from the above image, when given an image and a dataset.
-CLIP returns the word which has the highest dot-product with the image encoding.
+CLIP returns the word which has the highest dot-product (The dot-product measures the similarity) with the image encoding.

-Now we primarily talked about CLIP, But there is another text encoder that is used called T5 created by Google.
+Now we primarily talked about CLIP, But there is another text encoder that is used called [T5](<https://en.wikipedia.org/wiki/T5_(language_model)>) created by Google.
 The idea is more or less similar the only difference is

-{add how T5 is different}

-To read more about CLIP and T5 consider reading the original https://openai.com/index/clip/
+T5 (Text-to-Text Transfer Transformer) differs from CLIP's text encoder in several key ways:

+1. **Architecture & Purpose**:

+   - CLIP's text encoder is specifically designed for image-text alignment
+   - T5 is a general-purpose text model that treats every NLP task as a text-to-text problem

+2. **Training Approach**:

+   - CLIP learns through contrastive learning between image-text pairs
+   - T5 is trained through a masked language modeling approach, where it learns to generate text by completing various text-based tasks

+3. **Output Use**:
+   - In Stable Diffusion, T5 creates richer text embeddings that capture more nuanced language understanding
+   - These embeddings provide more detailed semantic information to guide the image generation process

+The main reason Stable Diffusion uses T5 is its superior ability to understand and represent complex text descriptions, helping create more accurate and detailed image generations.

 #### Image to Image